camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

 </p>
 ```

-Based on the validation state of a form, a forms submit button will either be disabled (form has errors) or enabled (form is ok).
+Based on the validation state of a form, a form submit button will either be disabled (form has errors) or enabled (form is ok).

 ### Extending the Task Form Scope with Custom Behavior